13twelve/legacypicturefill/README.md

 This is to decide on the browser's spec, basically my version of the BBC's ['cutting the mustard test'](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard).
 If the browser is deemed to be a HTML4 browser I load legacypicturefill and if its a HTML5 browser I load picturefill.

-*In projects I also load a HTML4 CSS and disable any other style sheets, keeping it simple here*
+*In projects I also load a HTML4 CSS and disable any other style sheets, keeping it simple here...*

 ## Why 'Arbitrarily'

-I didn't want to get into parsing styles, how the image was displayed, what you've actually put in your srcsets.
-So, the script just picks a middle value.
+I didn't want to get into parsing styles, how the image was displayed, what you've actually put in your `srcset` etc. The script just picks a middle value and uses that.
 Example:

 ```html
 <img srcset="/path/to/image-1200.jpg 1200px, /path/to/image-800.jpg 800px, /path/to/image-400.jpg 400px">
 ```

-Here script sees 3 items in the srcset and plumps for the 2nd one.
+Here script sees 3 items in the `srcset` and plumps for the 2nd one.
 It doesn't understand the numbers, it just picks the middle one.
 And then sticks it into the img.src.

 ## API